The Anti-Bribery and Anti-Corruption Review: Venezuela

 While there is no specific regulation on bribery in Venezuela, the Anti-Corruption Law and the Law against Organised Crime and Terrorism Financing5 (the Terrorism Financing Law), both regulate bribery.

 i Bribery of domestic officials offences

 According to the Anti-Corruption Law, there are five different types of bribery.

 Extortion is defined as when a public official, abusing his or her position, induces someone to give or promise, to him or her or to another person, a sum of money or any other undue benefit or gift.
-It is punished with two to six years of imprisonment and a monetary fine of up to 50 per cent of the value of the benefit given or promised.
+The Anti-Corruption Law punishes it with two to six years' imprisonment and a monetary fine of up to 50 per cent of the value of the benefit given or promised.

 Improper passive corruption (bribe)